krsboone/PubNub-pong/README.md

 Pong game with lobby and chat functionality.

-99% Vibe coded with (Claude Code)[https://code.claude.com/docs/en/overview] and some help from my (PubNub MCP Server)[https://www.pubnub.com/docs/ai/pubnub-mcp-server].
+99% Vibe coded with [Claude Code](https://code.claude.com/docs/en/overview) and some help from my [PubNub MCP Server](https://www.pubnub.com/docs/ai/pubnub-mcp-server).

 PubNub is used for synchronizing the paddle movements, lobby, join & leave game events, game segmentation, chat, and score.
 Ball movements are all rendered locally.